Derrick168/derrick168.github.io/README.md

 ## PROJECTS
 ### Applications of Restraint Apparatuses For Dupurtren’s Disease Patients Research Project
 - Under the direction of Dr.Sohn, Medicine Duchossois Center for Advanced Medicine, University of Chicago.
-- Analyzed Radiation Therapy interference with Varian LINAC
+- Analyzed Radiation Therapy interference with Varian LINAC.
 - Worked on Dupuytren’s contracture – creating a customized/personalized mold using a 3D scanner/printer.
 - This work is proactively collaborating with UIC Design School.